xTailsx/AWS-Certified-Cloud-Practitioner-Guide/README.md

-Compiling information to pass the AWS Certified Cloud Practioner 2024
+Compiling information to pass the AWS Certified Cloud Practitioner 2024